TDP chief detained at Tirupati airport, stages sit-in protest | Politics

 TDP spokesperson NB Sudhakar Reddy told PTI that he also condemned the house arrests of TDP leaders across the district.

-During his prolonged protest at the airport, Naidu did not take even a glass of water.
-He is expected to return to Hyderabad later tonight, Sudhakar Reddy said.
+During his prolonged protest at the airport, Naidu did not take even a glass of water, Reddy said.

 Meanwhile, Tirupati Superintendent of Police C Venkata Appala Naidu, in a press conference at his office here, told reporters that keeping in mind the official code of civic polls here, the sudden spurt in COVID-19 cases in the district and the visiting pilgrims, the permission for Naidus protest.